mark-carlson/react-typescript-project/README.md

 ## Storybook

-Stories for components should be included alongside the components in the `/client/src/components` folder.
-See example in `/client/src/components/example`.
+Stories for components should be added to the `/client/stories` folder, using a folder structure that mimics the structure you create in the `/client/src` folder.
+See example in `/client/stories/pages`.
 Some of the stories may have server integration.
 For those to work, you will need to have the server app running in another terminal. (http://localhost:3001)

 Start Storybook with this script: